Clinical psychology: Early clinical psychology

 The University of Pennsylvania was the first to offer formal education in clinical psychology.

 By the second half of the 1800s, the scientific study of psychology was becoming well established in university laboratories.
 Although there were a few scattered voices calling for applied psychology, the general field looked down upon this idea and insisted on "pure" science as the only respectable practice.
 This changed when Lightner Witmer (1867–1956), a past student of Wundt and head of the psychology department at the University of Pennsylvania, agreed to treat a young boy who had trouble with spelling.
 His successful treatment was soon to lead to Witmer's opening of the first psychological clinic at Penn in 1896, dedicated to helping children with learning disabilities.
 Ten years later in 1907, Witmer was to found the first journal of this new field, The Psychological Clinic, where he coined the term "clinical psychology", defined as "the study of individuals, by observation or experimentation, with the intention of promoting change".
 The field was slow to follow Witmer's example, but by 1914, there were 26 similar clinics in the US.

 Even as clinical psychology was growing, working with issues of serious mental distress remained the domain of psychiatrists and neurologists.
 However, clinical psychologists continued to make inroads into this area due to their increasing skill at psychological assessment.
 Psychologists' reputation as assessment experts became solidified during World War I with the development of two intelligence tests, Army Alpha and Army Beta (testing verbal and nonverbal skills, respectively), which could be used with large groups of recruits.
 Due in large part to the success of these tests, assessment was to become the core discipline of clinical psychology for the next quarter-century, when another war would propel the field into treatment.

 Early professional organizations

 The field began to organize under the name "clinical psychology" in 1917 with the founding of the American Association of Clinical Psychology.
-This only lasted until 1919, after which the American Psychological Association (founded by G. Stanley Hall in 1892) developed a section on Clinical Psychology, which offered certification until 1927.
-Growth in the field was slow for the next few years when various unconnected psychological organizations came together as the American Association of Applied Psychology in 1930, which would act as the primary forum for psychologists until after World War II when the APA reorganized.
+This organization lasted until 1919, after which the American Psychological Association (founded by G. Stanley Hall in 1892) developed a section on clinical psychology, which offered certification until 1927.
+Growth in the field was slow for the next few years until various unconnected psychological organizations came together as the American Association of Applied Psychology in 1937, which acted as the primary forum for psychologists until after World War II when the APA reorganized.
 In 1945, the APA created what is now called Division 12, the Society for Clinical Psychology, which remains a leading organization in the field.
-Psychological societies and associations in other English-speaking countries developed similar divisions, including in Britain, Canada, Australia, and New Zealand.
+Psychological societies and associations in other English-speaking countries developed similar divisions, including those in Britain, Canada, Australia, and New Zealand.